Transformation front kinetics in deformable ferromagnets: Numerical examples

 \subsection{Magnetic domain wall, mesh convergence}

-The first example is purely magnetic simulation to estimate the convergence rate numerically.
+The first example is a purely micromagnetic simulation to estimate the convergence rate numerically.
 There are four degrees of freedom --- three of the magnetisation vector and the Lagrange multiplier.
 Thus, the following strain energy density is used (same as in equations \eqref{eq:bigE} and \eqref{eq:constLaw}, but excluding $\vectorn{u}$ and $\eta$):

 where the following parameter values are taken: $\vectorn{p} = \vectorn{e}_2$ corresponding to the vertical anisotropy axis, $m_\mathrm{S} = 1$, $A_\mathrm{m} = 1$, and $K_\mathrm{m} = 2 \pi^2$.
 Such energy density has a local minimum in the form of the domain wall (with the parameter values substituted):